learncodeacademy/vue-tutorials/vue-5-dynamic-data/README.md

 ## Check if data exists

+It's possible that data has been deleted before you run an example and see this tutorial.
+Please check the data:

-Visit [http://rest.learncode.academy/api/vue-5/friends](http://rest.learncode.academy/api/vue-5/friends) to see the data.
+Visit [http://rest.learncode.academy/api/vue-5/friends](http://rest.learncode.academy/api/vue-5/friends) to see it.

+If data isn't there, move to the next chapter and create it!

 ## Add data via curl